WIC Helps Keep Families Healthy

 What does healthy eating mean to you?
 To the WIC Program, healthy eating means healthier moms and babies, happier families, and brighter futures.
-The Women, Infants, and Children (WIC) Program is a public health nutrition program that provides wholesome foods, nutrition and breastfeeding education, and community support for low- and moderate-income women and children up to the age of five years.
+The Women, Infants, and Children (WIC) Program is a public health nutrition program that provides food, nutrition and breastfeeding education, and community support for low and moderate-income women and children up to the age of 5 years.

-There are more women in our community who benefit from WIC than you may think.
+Many working families benefit from WIC.
 In fact, over half of the babies born in the United States use the WIC program.
 WIC is the nation’s most successful and cost-effective public health nutrition program.
-Nationally, we know that when eligible families use WIC:
+We know that when eligible families use WIC:

 WIC gives you healthy food and teaches you how to use it.
 Good nutrition during pregnancy and in the first few years of life has long-term positive impacts on health.
 WIC teaches you about the benefits of breastfeeding and guides you through the process.
 WIC gives you free healthy food and teaches you how to shop for it, how to prepare it, and ways to help your child enjoy eating it.